kamruleee51/FeEcho4D/README.md

 ## 📦(A) FeEcho4D Dataset Preparation: Radial Slicing to 4D Mesh Reconstruction

 A detailed description of dataset preparation is available on our dataset website 👉 [**FeEcho4D**](https://feecho4d.github.io/Website/).
 This section documents the code used for data preparation.
-Implementation details and visualizations (overlay images & GIFs) are provided in folder: **`(1) Volume-to-Slice`**
+Implementation details and visualizations (overlay images & GIFs) are provided in the folder: **`(1)Volume-to-Slice`**

 #### Radial Slicing